AshokKumar2525/Security-Screening-System/README.md

    - A GUI warning is shown telling the individual to remove it.
    - Face recognition is paused (frames keep running, no freezing).
    - Once the accessory is removed for a few consecutive frames, normal face recognition resumes.
 4. Once a clear face is detected, it checks the system’s database to see if the person is on a list of wanted, banned, or runaway individuals.
+The system uses a standard threshold of 0.4 face distance or 60% confidence score to determine a match.
+Admin can manually change the threshold settings via the GUI.
+The threshold setting is specifically designed to range upto 0.39 face distance or only from 60-100 % match, since we are prioritising a strict face recognition in order to avoid mistaken identity & prevent unnecessary public alerts.
 5. The system takes around 10 seconds to carefully analyze the face and decide if it matches someone in the database.
 6. If the person is not in the database, a safe signal is shown, and they can continue without any problem.
 7. If the system does find a match: